futoin/specs/draft/ftn17_if_database.md

     * void associateResult(as_result)
         * process efficiently packed result to get array of associative Map
+    * Prepared getPrepared(unique_key, callback)
+        * A feature for easy re-using prepared statements
+        * checks if prepared statement has been already cached with unique key and retuns one if found
+        * otherwise, calls callback, stores result and returns it
 * Class QueryBuilder:
     * static void addDriver(type, module)
         * *type* - driver name to match L1.getType()